gearglow/ReptiliaWithATwist/The List.md

 "Good idea, Nev," Elysia said.
 "Hadn't thought of that."

 On a hunch, Elysia asked the Room to highlight any other problems with the wards.
 Several more clusters turned red.
 "Bollocks," she muttered.
-Several more whiteboards filled with diagrams.
+Several more blackboards filled with diagrams.

 "What happened?"
 Ginny asked.

 "I asked the Room if there was anything else wrong with the wards.
 Turns out there is."

-Hermione looked over at the whiteboards.
+Hermione looked over at the blackboards.
 "Bollocks."

 "So we do the same thing with those as we do for the DADA curse," Luna said.
 "Maybe we can show them to Professor Babbling as an extra credit project."